MrUpsidown/docker-xcart/README.md

 If you are here because you want to give X-Cart a try, my advice is: just don't!
 X-Cart is the worst e-commerce framework ever built.
 Full stop.

-The developer documentation is almost inexistant, their support is as unhelpful as it can be, the source code is a total mess and mostly undocumented, which makes the learning curve quite hard.
+The developer documentation is a total joke, lacking tons of information that should be in there.
+Their support is as unhelpful as it can be.
+The source code is a total mess and mostly undocumented.
 Not to mention their "forum" where basically 90% of the questions remain unanswered.
+All these points make the learning curve really hard.
 The developer community is non-existent.
-Any extension you will develop based on their code will become very hard to maintain, thanks to the "Decorator Pattern".
+Any extension you will develop based on their code will become very hard to maintain, thanks to the terrible design pattern they choose.

-Stay away!
+Stay away and be safe!